Resource Guide for Educational/Pediatric Audiologists

 - ASHA Access Audiology e-newsletter—Read the current issue and learn how to subscribe.

 ASHA Professional Development offers its programs for ASHA continuing education units (CEUs) to help you document your CE participation.
 These CEUs are recognized by regulatory agencies, employers, and your colleagues as a symbol of your commitment to continue professional development and lifelong learning, as well as a verification of successful completion of a course offered by an ASHA CE provider.
 ASHA Professional Development course offerings have many choices that may be of interest to educational/pediatric audiologists.
 Click on the format that interests you.

 Special Interest Groups

 Four Special Interest Groups (SIGs) (6, 7, 8, and 9) focus on audiology issues.
 SIGs offer continuing education opportunities at no additional cost for affiliates (members in the SIGs).

 Below is information about SIGs that may be of particular interest to educational/pediatric audiologists:

 Education newsletters and other consumer information brochures and leaflets are a valuable resource for educational/pediatric audiologists.

 Selected ASHA Products

 For complete information and selection of ASHA products, go to the ASHA Online Store or contact ASHA Product Sales at 888-498-6699.
-The ASHA Catalog is available in digital format.

 Professional and Consumer Organizations